roacharya/FinancialModeling/ADS final project.md

 ![](d1.png)

-The output includes outputs 2 graphs:
+In addition to the option's price, the output includes outputs 2 graphs:
 - **Terminal stock prices**: The model outputs a graph that shows the distribution of terminal stock prices and which are in the money and would be exercised.
 - **Option prices distribution**: The model also outputs a graph of the option prices distribution, which allows for interpretability of the MC simulation and shows how the average price was determined.